Form a WY, NV, DE

 The main difference between a Wyoming, Nevada, Delaware, and New Mexico LLC is The cost of formation and maintenance.
 Wyoming has additional asset protection under its statute.
 Where you form an LLC will affect the benefits you receive and the day to day operations of the company.
 Most incorrectly assume that they must start a company in the state they live.
-Living in Florida, however, does not mean you need to create a Florida LLC.
+Living in Florida, for example, does not mean you need to create a Florida LLC.
 You are within your rights to explore other states whose limited liability companies better fit your situation.

 Fortunately, several states aggressively compete for new incorporations and you may choose between them.
 You may even "mix-and-match".
 For example, holding shares of a Delaware Corporation with a Wyoming LLC.

 The most important factors for our clients are often privacy, price and asset protection.
-It is on these criteria Secretary of States compete amongst each other.
+It is on these criteria Secretary of States compete among each other.
 Below we will cover Wyoming, Nevada, Delaware and New Mexico companies according to those criteria.

 This is an executive summary with a more in-depth analysis

 further down the page:

 is a well know tax and asset protection haven.
 Since creating the first LLC, the Wyo legislature has continued to intentionally craft nation-leading laws.
 Wyoming's anonymous LLC enjoys debtor friendly anti-creditor laws such as charging order protection and reduced windows for contesting transfers.

 We also have one of the lowest annual fees at only $50 per year.
 These protections combined with affordable filing fees have made Wyoming the premier destination for small businesses and asset protection minded individuals.
 Note, a Wyoming company is often combined with a Wyoming Trust for additional protection.